Jonas Brothers: 2008–2009: A Little Bit Longer and acting

 The Jonas Brothers' third studio album, A Little Bit Longer, was released in the United States on August 12, 2008.
 On June 24, 2008, iTunes announced that it would release four songs from A Little Bit Longer, one roughly every two weeks.
 The purchase of each of the songs applies to the cost of the entire album, which could be purchased via iTunes' Complete the Album feature after release.
 Each song released also featured a podcast.
 Each song occupied the number one spot on iTunes for at least three days.
-After the Look Me in the Eyes Tour ended on March 22, 2008, the Jonas Brothers announced that they would be opening up for Avril Lavigne's Best Damn Tour along with Boys Like Girls, for the second leg of the tour in Europe, which lasted from late May to late June 2008.
-While filming Camp Rock, the Jonas Brothers co-wrote and co-produced six songs for fellow Disney Channel star and close friend Demi Lovato, for Lovato's album Don't Forget.
+After the Look Me in the Eyes Tour ended on March 22, 2008, the Jonas Brothers announced that they would be opening up for Avril Lavigne's The Best Damn Tour along with Boys Like Girls, for the second leg of the tour in Europe, which lasted from late May to late June 2008.
+While filming Camp Rock, the Jonas Brothers co-wrote and co-produced six songs for fellow Disney Channel star Demi Lovato, for Lovato's album Don't Forget.
 The album, co-produced by the Jonas Brothers, was released on September 23, 2008.
-A soundtrack was released for the film Camp Rock on June 17, 2008, debuting at No. 3 on the Billboard 200 with 188,000 copies sold in its first week.
-The Jonas Brothers also did a half-hour variety special on Disney Channel special entitled, Studio DC: Almost Live, that featured The Muppets and other Disney Channel stars.
+A soundtrack was released for Camp Rock on June 17, 2008, debuting at No. 3 on the Billboard 200 with 188,000 copies sold in its first week.
+The Jonas Brothers also did a half-hour variety special on Disney Channel entitled, Studio DC: Almost Live, that featured The Muppets and other Disney Channel stars.
 During this time, the Jonas Brothers also appeared on the Olympics-based special miniseries the Disney Channel Games, for the third annual show.

 During the summer of 2008, the Jonas Brothers started the Burnin' Up Tour in North America, promoting A Little Bit Longer.
 The tour began on July 4, 2008, at Molson Amphitheatre in Toronto, Ontario.
 The band made their film debut in the Disney Channel Original Movie Camp Rock, in which they played a band called Connect Three.
 Joe Jonas plays the lead male role and lead singer Shane Gray, Nick Jonas plays the role of Nate, a guitarist, and Kevin Jonas plays the role of Jason, another guitarist.
 The film premiered on June 20, 2008, in the United States on Disney Channel, and Canada on Family, receiving mixed reviews.
-On the Disney Channel, the film was followed by the premiere of the music video for Burnin' Up, which featured cameos from Selena Gomez, Robert Davi, Danny Trejo and David Carradine.
+On the Disney Channel, the film was followed by the premiere of the music video for "Burnin' Up", which featured cameos from Selena Gomez, Robert Davi, Danny Trejo and David Carradine.
 Directed by Brendan Malloy, the video earned nominations for Video of the Year and Best Pop Video at the 2008 MTV Video Music Awards.